The 3-Month Rule & Who Really Wins The Moving On Competition Between Exes

-It’s that feeling of relief you’re looking for as you cross the finish line; don’t waste your energy watching the clock tick on.
-Wait for that gasp of breath you can finally take in completely, wait for your lungs to fill with air and feel your heart finally start to settle.
+It’s that feeling of relief you’re looking for as you cross the finish line; don’t waste your energy watching the clock tick.
+Wait for that breath you can finally take in completely, as you wait for your lungs to fill with air and feel your heart finally start to settle.

 And when you do feel all that, like you can finally stop running or even chasing for something (or someone), you’ll be glad of the outcome—no matter what that outcome is.
 First or second, it won’t matter, because you finished and you survived.